Days 1 - 3

 Days 5 - 7

-Lake Naivasha is the highest of the Great Rift Valley Lakes and despite having no outlet, it is one of only two Rift Valley freshwater lakes.
-This beautiful lake is fringed by papyrus and acacia trees, a unique geologic landscape and supports a vast array of over 450 bird species.
-It serves as the main drinking hole for wildlife in the area such as zebra, eland, hippo, waterbuck, buffalo and much more.
-Visitors can look forward to excellent game viewing, intriguing night safaris, boating excursions around the lake as well as to Crescent Island for spectacular bird watching opportunities.
-Other popular activities include: guided nature walks, horse riding, village visits and tours to neighbouring national parks.
+Lake Naivasha, in Kenya's Nakuru County, is the highest of the Great Rift Valley Lakes and despite having no outlet, it is one of only two Rift Valley freshwater lakes.
+Fringed by papyrus and acacia trees, this gorgeous setting is a unique geologic landscape that supports over 450 bird species.
+The lake serves as the main drinking hole for wildlife in the area such as zebra, eland, hippo, waterbuck, buffalo and many more animals, allowing for some superb game viewing.
+Visitors can look forward to intriguing night safaris, and boating excursions around the lake as well as to beautiful Crescent Island for spectacular bird watching.
+Other popular activities include horse riding, village visits and tours to several impressive neighbouring national parks.

 Days 7 - 10